MAINULIS/mainulis/README.md

 I am a passionate **DevSecOps Engineer** with hands-on experience in designing, automating, and securing cloud-native infrastructures on **AWS**.
 I enjoy working at the intersection of **development, operations, and security**, ensuring scalable, reliable, and secure delivery pipelines.

 I have practical experience with **CI/CD pipelines, Infrastructure as Code, containerization, monitoring, and secrets management**, gained through real-world DevSecOps projects and hands-on labs.
-Alongside DevOps, I also have a solid foundation in **full-stack web development (MERN)**, which helps me collaborate effectively with development teams.
+Alongside DevOps, I also have a solid foundation in **frontend web development (MERN)**, which helps me collaborate effectively with development teams.

 🎓 I am currently completing my **Bachelor’s degree in Physics** from **National University, Bangladesh**, which has strengthened my analytical and problem-solving skills.